-Car insurance is a necessity for all drivers.
+Car insurance is a necessity for almost all drivers.
 However, insurance rates are not universally consistent for all drivers, due to a number of factors.
 Insurance providers use a variety of criteria to assess the risk profile of drivers, which ultimately influences how much you pay for car insurance.

 As part of the underwriting process, car insurance companies use demographic factors to determine price, this can include:

-A younger driver will always pay more than someone who’s middle-aged because they have less experience and are more risk-prone.
+A younger driver will typically pay more than someone who’s middle-aged because they have less experience and are more risk-prone.
 You have to be careful what you wish for though.
-If you’re a young driver and just can’t wait to continue to age so you can get better insurance rates, you better hope you don’t make it past the age of 40 or so.
+If you’re a young driver and just can’t wait to continue to age so you can get better insurance rates, you better hope you don’t make it past the age of 60 or so.
 As all drivers age, insurance rates often go back up due to the increased risk of impaired driving resulting from old-age afflictions like poor eyesight or slowed response time in emergencies.

 Typically, men pay more than women for car insurance.
 While it may not seem fair, insurance companies rely on hard facts and when statistics are compared side by side, women are safer drivers.
 Men tend to be involved in more accidents and receive more driving violations, presenting more risks for insurance companies.

 You probably never thought those late student loan payments would come back to haunt you, but if it lowered your credit score, it could raise your auto insurance rates.
 Some believe this is an unfair practice which ‘penalizes’ poor people like overdraft charges do, but there’s hard data to back up insurers’ reason for including this.
 Multiple research has shown a direct and significant correlation between insurance companies and credit scores and has shown that positive credit scores go hand in hand with safe drivers.